 Most people know that the enactment of the Patriot Act gave the Government significant powers to monitor citizens.
 But what also came with that legislation were significant duties placed upon banks, money service businesses, casinos, and merchants selling merchandise worth more than $10,000 to report suspicious activities.
 If an employee of a financial institution sees something they regard as suspicious, such as receiving cash that smells like marijuana, or issuing large sums of casino chips that are not gambles but rather turned back into the casino for issuance of a casino check, then they are obligated to file a SAR.
 The end result is the federal government may come knocking on your door – or worse – seizing your assets for what was nothing more that an oversight or activity that resembled structuring.

-If you have been arrested for federal structuring charges in Fort worth, or if your assets have been seized, contact us immediately to discuss your legal rights and options moving foward.
+If you have been arrested for federal structuring charges in Fort Worth, or if your assets have been seized, contact us immediately to discuss your legal rights and options moving forward.